OctopusDeploy/docs/docs/support/debug-problems-with-octopus-variables.md

 Did you know you can sort filter all of the variables grids?
 Click **Show Advanced filters** and select your filter type.
 :::

-## Write the Variables to the Deployment Log {#DebugproblemswithOctopusvariables-Writethevariablestothedeploymentlog}
+## Write the variables to the deployment log {#DebugproblemswithOctopusvariables-Writethevariablestothedeploymentlog}

 This will log the variables available at the beginning of each step in the deployment as Verbose messages.